After doing some research, I found that Turkish dog breeds are very popular as herd-protecting dogs.

 It is thought that this breed is a descendant of ancient Mastiff-type dogs.
 Many also argue that the Kangal Shepherd may be the same breed as the Anatolian Shepherd, another Turkish breed of dog.
 With that being said, it is currently accepted that they are a separate breed.

 The Kangal Shepherd was originally introduced to the UK in the 1960s and made its way into the United States in the 1980s.
 Today, it is relatively rare in Turkey, and even rare in the US.] [table id=64 /]

 1. Is the Kangal the strongest dog?

 According to a study conducted, the Kangal Shepherd dog has the hardest bite- with a force of 743 psi!

 3. AKBASH DOG

 Highlights: Calm, Alert, Protective

-The Akbashs are large breeds of dog that weigh between 90-130 pounds and stands between 28-34 inches tall.
+The Akbashs are large breeds of dogs that weigh between 90-130 pounds and stand between 28-34 inches tall.

 They are a very long-legged, tall, muscular breed.

 The Akbash has a large, broad skull with powerful jaws and a scissor bite.
 They have high-set, V-shaped ears that flap down, though some may also have cropped ears.